 |Total Expenses (excluding Airfare and Other Expenses)||Php16,959.12|

-I hope this helps you plan your trip and would convinced you to allot 4-5 days in Dumaguete and Siquijor.
-Safe travels always.
+I hope this helps you plan your trip and would convince you to allot 4-5 days in Dumaguete and Siquijor.